-Let OSHA Compliance Be Known in Your Practice
+Let OSHA Compliance Be Known in Your Healthcare Organization

 When it comes to your employees’ health and safety, show that you set OSHA standards.